alac/alac.github.io/_posts/2016-10-02-statistical_significance.md

 You may have good reason to believe they don't have the same variance (or, you're just a cautious person), but still want to check if they have the same mean.

-In this case, you use Welch's T-Test which has adjustments for dealing with different variances.
+In this case, you use Welch's T-Test; it does the same thing as the Student's T-Test, but does not care what the variances are.

-At the same time, Welch's test performs well for the same variance across data sets and handles a case, which, quite frankly can't be ruled out for most data.
+Honestly, there's no reason not to use Welch's test in general since it performs well for the same variance across data sets and handles a case, which, quite frankly can't be ruled out for most data.

 Summary
 ==========